Medicare

 Plans may have lower out-of-pocket costs than Original Medicare (depending on coverage and services needed).
 In many cases, beneficiaries need to use doctors who are in the plan’s network, and some plans may require referrals.
 Most plans offer “extra” benefits that Original Medicare does not offer.

-Help with Medicare Premiums
+Help with Medicare Costs

 When to Apply for Medicare

-You can request pamphlets about Medicare benefits by telephone at 1-800-MEDICARE (1-800-633-4227) or online at www.medicare.gov.
+One can request pamphlets about Medicare benefits by telephone at 1-800-MEDICARE (1-800-633-4227) or online at www.medicare.gov.
 The Centers for Medicare & Medicaid Services (CMS), the federal agency that administers Medicare, sends a Medicare & You handbook to beneficiaries yearly with the latest information about Medicare benefits and where to get help.

 Original Medicare